aayushparashar/Haunted-Zombie-Rush/README.md

 # Haunted-Zombie-Rush
-A 3D Game Similar to "Flappy Bird", only coller
+A 3D Game Similar to "Flappy Bird", only cooler